ajaxian79/algorithms/src/ImplementStackWithQueues/README.md

 Two passes: one to count, one to fill.

 Edge case: NULL input is rejected by the caller, not by us.

+Runs in a single pass over the input.